 To select all notes (of the same pitch) following the selected note, you can define an action in the Locical Editor.
-(For a description of the Logical Editor, please refer to the chapter "The Logical Editor, Transformer and Input Transformer" in the pdf document "MIDI Devices and Features").
+(For a description of the Logical Editor, please refer to the chapter "The Logical Editor, Transformer and Input Transformer" in the pdf document "Working with MIDI").